Speakers and Tutors

 Ralf S. Mueller

-Professor Ralf S. Mueller graduated in Munich, Germany, completed his doctoral thesis in 1987, and worked in several large and small animal practices before completing a residency in veterinary dermatology at the University of California, Davis in 1992.
-In 1992 he moved to Melbourne, Australia to work with his partner and wife, Dr Sonya Bettenay.
+Prof. Ralf S. Mueller graduated in Munich, Germany, completed his doctoral thesis in 1987, and worked in several large and small animal practices before completing a residency in veterinary dermatology at the University of California/Davis in 1992.
+In 1992 he moved to Melbourne/Australia to work with his partner and wife, Dr. Sonya Bettenay.
 Together, they created the first, purpose-built specialist practice in Australia.
-During that time, Dr Mueller was concurrently consulting and teaching at the Veterinary Teaching Hospital University of Sydney.
-In 1999 Ralf became assistant professor in veterinary dermatology at the College of Veterinary Medicine and Biomedical Sciences, Colorado State University.
-In 2004 he accepted a position as chief of the veterinary dermatology service at the University of Munich, Germany.
-He has published over 90 studies, articles, book chapters and books, and given several hundred seminars, lectures and talks in Australasia, Europe and North America.
+During that time, Dr. Mueller was concurrently consulting and teaching at the Veterinary Teaching Hospital University of Sydney.
+Ralf and Sonya established (and continue to conduct) the Distance Education Program in Veterinary Dermatology of the Post Graduate Foundation in Veterinary Science of the University of Sydney.
+In 1999, Ralf became assistant professor in veterinary dermatology at the College of Veterinary Medicine and Biomedical Sciences, Colorado State University.
+In 2004, he accepted a position as chief of the veterinary dermatology service at the University of Munich/Germany.
+He has published over 150 studies, articles, book chapters and books, and given several hundred seminars, lectures and talks in Australasia, Europe and North America.

 [ top ]

 Gabrielle C. Musk